Joint State Estimation Under Attack of Discrete Event Systems: Attacker Observer and Operator Observer

 \begin{enumerate} \item[(a)] $L(Obs_{att}(G))=L({\mathcal F}_{\infty},G)$;

-\item[(b)] {\red $\forall s \in P(L(G))$, $\forall f_{\infty}\in {\mathcal F}_{\infty}$ with $w=f_\infty(s) \in E_a^*$:} \end{enumerate}
+\item[(b)] $\forall s \in P(L(G))$, $\forall f_{\infty}\in {\mathcal F}_{\infty}$ with $w=f_\infty(s) \in E_a^*$: \end{enumerate}

-\textbf{Proof.} (a) Follows from the construction rules implemented in Algorithm~\ref{alg1}.
-Indeed, Step~2 implies that $L(Obs_{att}(G))$ contains all words that can be observed if no attack occurs.
+\emph{Proof:} (a) According to Algorithm~\ref{alg1}, Step~2 implies that $L(Obs_{att}(G))$ contains all words that can be observed if no attack occurs.
+Correspondingly, according to the definition of attack function (Definition~\ref{def4}), the set of attack languages $L({\mathcal F}_{\infty},G)$ also contains these words since the attacker does not reduce the language of the plant.

 Steps~3--9 guarantee that all attacks resulting from the cancellation of events in $E_{era}$ are considered.
+Correspondingly, according to the definition of attack function, each time the plant generates an event $e \in E_{era}$, then the attacker can erase it.

 Finally, Steps~10--14 guarantee that all attacks resulting from the insertion of an arbitrarily large number of events in $E_{ins}$ are taken into account.
+Again, according to the definition of attack function, the attacker can insert any word $w_+ \in E_+^{\leq n}$ whenever possible.